nytimes/backbone.stickit/README.md

   }
 ```

-### unstickModel
+### unstickit
-`view.unstickModel(optionalModel)`
+`view.unstickit(optionalModel)`

-Removes event bindings from all models, or (only) the given model, used by stickit in the view.
-Removing model events will be taken care of in `view.remove()`, but if you want to unbind a model early, use this.
+Removes event bindings from all models.
+Optionally, a model can be passed in which will remove events for the given model and its corresponding bindings configuration only.
+Unbinding will be taken care of automatically in `view.remove()`, but if you want to unbind early, use this.

 ## Bindings